charles-uno/charles-uno.github.io/_drafts/2017-05-25-cycling-amonkhet-draft.md

 ---

+---

 Cycling isn't free.
 We can find time to cycle <a class="card">Desert Cerodon</a> once in a while... but add too many, and they stop smoothing out the draws.
 They make them clunky instead.

 In addition to resources, cycling costs information.
 There's a big difference between a 2-land hand and a 1-land hand with a Cerodon.

 It also bears noting that no deck configuration can eliminate the risk of bad draws -- we must also consider what we want those bad draws to look like.
 Can have 62% good draws with 15 lands.
 At 16 lands, you're still at 60%, but your bad draws will mostly be too many lands (where you can still play cards) as opposed to too few (where dead cards get stuck in your hand).

+Drawing extra cards, including looting and rummaging, completely turn these calculations on their head.
+If we have some <a class="card">Seeker of Insight</a> or <a class="card">Battlefield Scavenger</a>, we can turn anything we want into a cycler!